LogoLogo

 To refresh your images, you can either update the Cloudimage URL or invalidate them to flush them from the resizing servers and the CDN.

-Option 1: add version in the origin image URL to force the CDN to download the new image
+Option 1: add version parameter to the origin URL to force the CDN to download the new image

 Old image: